TeamProjectUniMannheimOscar/detecting_harmful_content/README.md

 Data & Models
 ------------
-The Data and the Models used in this project can be found in the following link: https://drive.google.com/drive/folders/118DaadvW695-6ACxclxTuO0dt0HMDfYk?usp=sharing
+The Data and the Models used in this project can be found <a target="_blank" href="https://drive.google.com/drive/folders/118DaadvW695-6ACxclxTuO0dt0HMDfYk?usp=sharing">here</a>.

 --------